 - Have the first word of each bullet start with a capital letter.

-- If you’re a seller, utilize your 5 bullet points, and if you’re a vendor, take advantage of your allowed 10 bullet points.
+- If you’re a seller, utilise your 5 bullet points, and if you’re a vendor, take advantage of your allowed 10 bullet points.

 - List 5 characteristics or features that celebrate the product’s benefits.